kl1nton/3_EMQ_Practice_Papers/3_EMQ_Practice_Paper.md

 For each of the following scenarios, choose the most appropriate diagnosis from the list above.

 ### Q105
-A 47-year-old man presents with a 6-month history of a slowly growing, smooth lesion in the right parotid.
+A *47-year-old man* presents with a 6-month history of a *slowly growing*, smooth lesion in the *right parotid*.
 All facial movements are normal.
-#### Answer: D. Pleomorphic adenoma - ?
+#### Answer: D. Pleomorphic adenoma - TRUE
+- Pleomorphic adenomas are more common in men aged 40-60 years
+	- They are slow-growing, painless and usually unilateral

 ### Q106
-A 70-year-old man presents with a painless swelling of the left parotid which he has had for 3 months.
-He previously had surgery for a right parotid lesion.
+A *70-year-old man* presents with a *painless swelling* of the *left parotid* which he has had for 3 months.
+He *previously* had surgery for a *right parotid lesion*.
 All facial movements are normal.
-#### Answer: E. Sarcoidosis - ?
+#### Answer: E. Sarcoidosis - *FALSE* = C. Adenolymphoma (Warthin's tumour)
+- Adenolymphomas (*Warthin's tumour*)
+	- More common in men aged between 60-80 years
+	- They are painless
+- Approximately 10% are bilateral and these are usually asynchronous (*previous surgery*)

 ### Q107
-A 70-year-old man presents with a rapidly growing, painful, hard, left parotid lump, which has been there for 1 month.
-The left side of his mouth is drooping.
-He has previously had radiotherapy to his parathyroids.
+A *70-year-old man* presents with a *rapidly growing*, *painful*, hard, left parotid lump, which has been there for 1 month.
+The left side of his *mouth is drooping* (**invasive**).
+He has previously had *radiotherapy to his parathyroids*.
-#### Answer: B. Adenocarcinoma - ?
+#### Answer: B. Adenocarcinoma - *FALSE* = H. Squamous cell carcinoma
+- Squamous cell carcinomas (SCCs)
+	- More common in men and those who have had prior irradiation
+	- They are rapidly growing and aggressive
+	- They are also painful and tend to affect facial nerve (CN VII)

 ### Q108
-A 64-year-old man attends for routine post-operative follow-up following surgery to remove a stone from his parotid gland.
-He now complains of diffuse facial sweating before meals.
+A 64-year-old man attends for routine post-operative follow-up *following surgery* to remove a stone from his parotid gland.
+He now complains of diffuse *facial sweating before meals*.
-#### Answer: J. Frey syndrome - ?
+#### Answer: J. Frey syndrome - TRUE
+- Frey syndrome or *gustatory sweating* can occur after surgery to the parotid gland
+- Flushing and sweating usually occur along distribution of *auriculotemporal nerve*
+	- Damage to auriculotemporal nerve has been postulated to be a cause of Frey's

 ### Q109
-A 21-year-old man presents with bilateral tender swellings of his parotid glands along with bilaterally tender testes.
+A 21-year-old man presents with *bilateral tender swellings of his parotid glands* along with *bilaterally tender testes*.
-#### Answer: K. Mikulicz syndrome - ?
+#### Answer: K. Mikulicz syndrome - *FALSE* = I. Acute viral sialadenitis (aka *Mumps*)
+- Acute viral sialadenitis, better known as mumps, causes orchitis in 20% of post-pubertal men
+- Mumps: distinguished from other forms of acute parotitis by *absence of a neutrophil leucocytosis*

 ### Q110
 A 43-year-old woman with a history of systemic lupus erythematosus (SLE) presents with a severe dry mouth and dry eyes.
-#### Answer: G. Sjögren syndrome - ?
+#### Answer: G. Sjögren syndrome - TRUE
+- 2º Sjögren syndrome is associated with connective tissue disorders such as SLE and RA
+- Its features consist of dry eyes (*xerophthalmia*) and a dry mouth (*xerostomia*)

 ### Q111
-A 79-year-old woman with recently diagnosed acute lymphocytic leukaemia presents with symmetrical enlargement of all salivary glands, narrowing of her palpebral fissures and a dry mouth.
+A 79-year-old woman with recently diagnosed acute lymphocytic leukaemia presents with *symmetrical enlargement of all salivary glands*, *narrowing of her palpebral fissures* and a *dry mouth*.
-#### Answer: I. Acute viral sialadenitis - ?
+#### Answer: I. Acute viral sialadenitis - *FALSE* = K. Mikulicz syndrome
+- Mikulicz syndrome is a triad consisting of
+	1. Symmetrical enlargement of *all salivary glands*
+	2. *Narrowing of palpebral fissures* 2º to lacrimal gland enlargement
+	3. Parchment-like *dryness of the mouth*
+- There is enlargement of glands 2º to leukaemia or generalised disease
+	- Due to an autoimmune process in salivary glands

 ### Q112
 A 59-year-old woman presents with left parotid swelling.
 It occurs *immediately before meals* and is *exquisitely tender*.
-#### Answer: F. Sialolithiasis - ?
+#### Answer: F. Sialolithiasis - TRUE
+- Stone formation in salivary glands *usually occurs in submandibular gland*
+	- But it can occur in any of the glands
+- Just before meals, salivation is stimulated
+	- Causing saliva to build up behind obstruction
+	- Resulting in swelling and increased pain

 Q113-115: Theme: Joint Infections